Vansh-Baghel/Java-things/Java_notes.md

 ## Binary Search
 * The worst case here can be log(N)/log(2) where N is the length of array.
-* We find the middle element in a **sorted** array and will remove the elements before and after it depending on the element we want to find.
+* We find the middle element in a **sorted** array and will ignore the elements before and after it depending on the element we want to find.
-* It
+* The index number doesnt change after ignoring the rest elements, ie , we dont reduce the original array.